 - MCT oil is a great dairy-free creamer option.
 When blended into coffee, MCT oil creates a silky texture, and the MCTs will quickly convert to ketones in your body to push you further into ketosis.

-- Our Keto Coffee Creamer is an even easier way to enjoy MCTs in your coffee!
-It stirs into coffee with just a spoon, it's also dairy-free, and it comes in four creamy, delicious flavors (Vanilla, Caramel, Chocolate, and Hazelnut).
+- Our Creamy MCT Oil is an even easier way to enjoy MCTs in your coffee!
+It stirs into coffee with just a spoon, it's also dairy-free, and it comes in two creamy, delicious flavors (Vanilla and Caramel).

 Instead of giving you a sugar-crash, keto-friendly creamers will enhance ketosis, and provide a boost in physical and mental energy to fuel you through your day.Learn more!